 The six peacekeeping missions that operated in the Mano River Basin between 1993 and 2018 have been central to helping keep the peace, protect civilians, facilitate political processes and give peace a fighting chance in Côte d'Ivoire, Liberia and Sierra Leone.
 The progress these states have made was further evident in their successful response to the Ebola crisis of 2014, in which the UN served as an important partner.

-Over the course of 25 years, UN peacekeeping operations in the Mano River basin have supported the disarmament of approximately a quarter million armed combatants and secured more than 75,000 weapons and more than six million rounds of ammunition.
+Over the course of 25 years, UN peacekeeping operations in the Mano River basin have supported the disarmament of approximately a quarter million armed combatants and secured more than 75,000 weapons and millions of rounds of ammunition.
 The gradual end of hostilities across these three countries allowed the majority of the more than 3.5 million displaced people across the sub-region to return home and rebuild their lives.
 In addition, UN peacekeeping operations supported nine presidential and legislative electoral processes during this period.*

 The UN also supported the attribution of justice for millions of victims in the region.
 Sierra Leone’s Foday Sankoh died awaiting trial by the United Nations-backed Special Court for Sierra Leone, while Liberia’s Charles Taylor is serving a 50-year sentence in the United Kingdom for aiding and abetting war crimes, and Côte d'Ivoire’s Laurent Gbagbo currently faces charges of crimes against humanity at The Hague.